-- A. Submit manufacturer's certification that materials furnished are in compliance with applicable requirements of referenced standards and this Section. - B. Provide dimensional drawings, fabrication details, functional description, and properly identified catalog data on all items to prove complete compliance with Contract Documents.
+- A. Submit manufacturer's certification that materials furnished are in compliance with the applicable requirements of referenced standards and this Section. - B. Provide dimensional drawings, fabrication details, functional description, and properly identified catalog data on all items to prove complete compliance with contract documents.

-All material, equipment, and labor necessary to comply with this Section incidental to unit price bids on the Proposal.
+A. All material, equipment, and labor necessary to comply with this Section incidental to unit price bids on the Proposal.